 How to Make a Planned Gift

-The Gardiner Museum is happy to discuss your estate plans.
-However, as your situation is unique, we encourage you to consult with your personal financial and legal advisors before including the Museum in your will.
-The Gardiner asks that all donors who have made a planned gift complete a pledge form as a record of their commitment.
+The Gardiner team is happy to discuss your estate plans, but encourages anyone considering a planned gift to consult with their personal financial and legal advisors before including the Museum in their will.
+The Gardiner asks that all donors who have made a planned gift complete a pledge form, available upon request, as a record of their commitment.

 If you already have a will, it’s not too late to add a bequest.
-For a small legal fee, you can add a codicil, or an amendment, to your existing will.
-Again, we advise you to contact your lawyer or financial advisor for more information.
+For a small legal fee, you can add a codicil or amendment to your existing will.
+Again, we advise you to contact your lawyer or financial advisor or more information.

 Please note the Gardiner Museum is not engaged in rendering legal or tax advisory service.
 Advice from legal and tax counsel should be sought when considering these types of gifts.